Beyonce Is Not Uspet With Ryan Reynolds And Blake Lively About ‘Deadpool 2’ Jab

 “There’s a little bit of making fun, but I think everyone sees it for what it is, in the spirit of what it is.
 Most of the humor is really without teeth.”

-So we can be rest assured that unlike what has been falsely reported in tabloids, Beyonce is not actually upset with Reynolds or Lively over jabs in Deadpool 2.
+So we can rest assured that unlike what has been falsely reported in tabloids, Beyonce is not actually upset with Reynolds or Lively over jabs in Deadpool 2.
 If anything, she might be upset with the tabloids for spreading false information.